Asian shares rise on easing of Ukraine tensions, cheaper oil

 Investors also have their eye on the latest round of corporate earnings, including DoorDash on Wednesday and Walmart on Thursday.

-In energy trading, U.S. benchmark crude edged down 9 cents to $91.98 a barrel in electronic trading on the New York Mercantile Exchange.
+In energy trading, U.S. benchmark crude edged up 23 cents to $92.30 a barrel in electronic trading on the New York Mercantile Exchange.
 It slumped 3.6% Tuesday.
-Brent crude, the international standard, lost 20 cents to $93.08 a barrel.
+Brent crude, the international standard, added 20 cents to $93.48 a barrel.

 Oil prices have been volatile amid tensions over Russia potentially invading neighboring Ukraine.
 Russia is a major energy producer and military action that disrupts supplies could jolt markets and global industries.